 Stay & Play

-As a former teacher and fairly new parent, I was thrilled to find the RPCNS community when my son was ready to start preschool.
-He joined the 2s class at RPCNS in 2012, just as my daughter was born; consequently, within one month’s time, I had a son enrolled in the school and a daughter attending the Sibling Nursery.
-During my children’s tenure at RPCNS, I was privileged to serve as the science teacher for two years and on the Board as the Community Services Coordinator for four years.
-During the 2017-2018 school year, I expanded my role in the community and began working with the Stay-and-Play program.
-As of 2018, both of my children have graduated from RPCNS, but I am thrilled to remain part of this amazing community by continuing to work with the Stay-and-Play program.
+As a former teacher and fairly new parent, I was thrilled to find the RPCNS community when my son was ready to start preschool!
+He joined the 2s class at RPCNS in 2012, just before my daughter was born.
+Consequently, within a couple of months, I had a son enrolled in the school and a daughter attending the Sibling Nursery.
+During my children’s tenure at RPCNS, I was privileged to serve as the science enrichment teacher for two years and on the Board as the Community Services Coordinator for four years.
+During the 2017- 2018 school year, I expanded my role in the community and began working with the Stay & Play program.
+By the summer of 2018, both my children had graduated from RPCNS.

 Hi!
 I just wanted to tell you a little about myself.
 I own & operate Music Time for Tots.
 I have always had a passion for music and young children, so I thought, why not combine the two and have the best of both worlds.
 At an early age I discovered the great pleasure you can get from making music, and since that time music has been a big part of my life.